ilrg/ilrg.github.io/Pages/Server/ODK_Central_Setup.md

 ![ODKStepFour](serverAssets/ODKStepFour.png)
 - Note the green font and the start of the command line which should list the username and then the private IP address for the server
     - This confirms that you are running commands within the server
+- If you get an error like this: `Permissions 0644 for 'documentation.pem' are too open.
+It is required that your private key files are NOT accessible by others.
+This private key will be ignored.` try using the `chmod 400` command to modify permissions of the .pem or .ppk key
+    ```
+    chmod 400 fileName.pem
+    ```
+    - Example:
+    ```
+    chmod 400 AriellePostgresTest.pem
+    ```
+- Then try to log in again with ssh

 #### **Connect on AWS Console**
 - Go to 'EC2' > 'Instance' and then click on the instance you just created, then hit 'Connect'